Anerkiki/pokegotchi-using-pokeapi/README.md

 - and also clear the input for the nickname

 - Add finding pokemon feature on walks for pokemon that are above a certain level and add that into walk pop up modals so players know.
+  - Add to footer a note about how to get more pokemon
+  Tip: to have a chance to find pokemon on a walk, train with your pokemon until over level 10 and then try going for a walk with them.
+  - whether one shows up is linked to level of pokemon joining on the walk
+    - link this in via js - if [joining pokemon level > 10] then chance to encounter pokemon
+    - and then also make their hunger go down

 - Maybe add in nickname to modals for deleting and renaming pokemon